-How your B2B technology business should be using social media
+Why your B2B technology business needs a social media strategy

-If this is happened to you, then chances are you’ve not had clearly defined social media objectives to support your business goals (or you’ve not been using the right tactics to achieve those objectives).
-To get your social activity back on track, we’ve written a helpful list which explains how your B2B Technology business should be using social media.
-It will stand up to scrutiny in any boardroom, and you’ll definitely start to see the value that it adds to your marketing, sales and PR activities!
+To get your social media activity back on track, we’ve written a helpful list that explains how B2B Technology businesses should be using social media to meet their core business objectives.
+This list will stand up to scrutiny in any boardroom, and you’ll definitely start to see the value that it adds to your marketing, sales and PR activities!

 Wish you could send the CEO of Microsoft a message?
 You can.
 Seriously.
 He’s on LinkedIn and Twitter.
 All we had to do to find him was type “Microsoft CEO” into the search bars and his name was the first that popped up.
 Admittedly, he’s probably a busy man who gets hundreds if not thousands of messages a day but this is a striking example of how easy it is to find almost anybody that you’re looking for – just by quickly searching for them by their job title!